-Anycubic has a reputation for building reliable and affordable printers like the Best Budget Resin Printer.FDM 3D printer.
+Anycubic has a reputation for building reliable and affordable printers like the Best Budget Resin Printer category.FDM 3D printer.
 Regarding the price, the Anycubic Photon is no exception.
-It’s one of the cheapest LCD 3D printers out there and is rightfully deserving of our award for the
+It’s one of the cheapest LCD 3D printers out there and an honorable runner-up in the

 Anycubic also offers a slightly improved version called the, which we also like, but struggle to recommend for the jump in price wholeheartedly.

-An alternative to the Best Budget Resin 3D Printer is the .
+An alternative to the Best Budget Resin 3D Printer is the Phrozen Shuffle.

-Like the, the Phrozen Shuffle is a fresh face on the resin-based 3D printer scene, serving as evidence that this technology is entering a new age of affordability.
+Like the other laureates, the Shuffle XL is a fresh face on the resin-based 3D printer scene, serving as evidence that this technology is entering a new age of affordability.